 Give your bridesmaids the freedom to choose complimentary dresses

-Asking your bridesmaids to wear identical (or nearly identical) gowns is a dying tradition.
+Asking your bridesmaids to wear identical (or nearly identical) gowns is a waning tradition.
 Instead, try giving your bridesmaids guidelines to use when shopping for a dress.
 You can narrow down a few major areas such as the dresses length, color palette, how formal or informal, a print or a solid, how the dress hangs (form-fitted or flowy), and the texture of the material.
 Bonus, your friends will likely end up shopping for a dress they actually love and will wear on multiple occasions with greater flexibility.